 The Knight-Mozilla Fellowships: Program Details

 The Knight-Mozilla Fellowships present a unique opportunity for people who love to code and who want to influence the future of journalism on the web.
-Our 2016 fellows are working in six newsrooms in the U.S. and Germany.
-We'll post details about the 2017 fellowship application when they are available.
+Our 2016 fellows worked in six newsrooms in the U.S. and Germany.
+The fellowship is on hiatus for 2017.

 What is the Knight-Mozilla Fellowship?